ml-archive/readme/Documentation/how-to-work-with-vapor-2-projects.md

 brew install mysql@5.7
 ```

-If you have mysql 8 installed as well you will get CMySQL related build errors.
-To solve this you will first have to tell homebrew to use 5.7 by default.
+If you have MySQL 8 installed as well you will get CMySQL related build errors.
+To solve this you will first have to tell Homebrew to use 5.7 by default:

 ```
 brew link mysql@5.7 --force